-The reflected cross-site scripting is the most common type of the XSS flaw found in the web applications today.
-In this kind of flaw the injected code is reflected off the web server, such as in a search result, an error message, or any other response that includes complete or partial input sent to the server as part of the request.
+The reflected cross-site scripting is the most common type of XSS flaw found in web applications today.
+In this kind of flaw, the injected code is reflected off the web server, such as in a search result, an error message, or any other response that includes complete or partial input sent to the server as part of the request.

 The attacker needs to deliver the attack to the victims via another route, such as in an e-mail message, or on some other web server.
 The attacker sends the malicious link to the victim and when the victim is tricked into clicking on a malicious link or submitting a specially crafted form (through Social Engineering etc.), the injected code travels to the vulnerable web application’s server, which reflects the attack back to the victim’s browser.
 The browser then executes the malicious code as it came from a “trusted” server.